christophrumpel/cv/README.md

 ### Blogging 📝

-* I do blog about PHP, chatbots and everything inbetween on my personal [blog](http://christoph-rumpel.com)
+* I do blog about PHP, chatbots and everything in-between on my personal [blog](http://christoph-rumpel.com)
 * I have blogged several years for the [Liechtenecker Blog](https://liechtenecker.at/blog) (German)

 ### Talks 💬